postmda/SUM2019-MDA525/Homework/README.md

 # Homework

+## Homework 3 due August 7
+1. Read Text Sections 2.1 and 2.2.
+2. Write Quiz 2 (due August 12) in the Quizzes folder.
+You may turn in a hard copy or submit an e-copy by email.

 ## Homework 2 due August 5
 1. Read Text Sections 1.3 and 2.1.
 2. Complete Assignment 1.
 You may turn in a hard copy or submit an e-copy.